Malaysia Federal Route 80

 Federal Route 80, or Jalan Sepakat, is the main federal road in Perlis, Malaysia.

 Route background

 The Kilometre Zero of the Federal Route 80 starts at Kuala Sanglang.

 Features

 At most sections, the Federal Route 80 was built under the JKR R5 road standard, with a speed limit of 90 km/h.

-Major intersections
+Junction lists

-The entire route is in Perlis, Malaysia.
+The entire route is located in Perlis, Malaysia.